MOMM-GROUP/.github/profile/README.md

 # MOMM (Moral Oracle for Meaningful Markets)

+### PLEASE VISIT OUR WEBSITE FOR A MORE UPDATED DESCRIPTION WHILE WE WORK ON THIS <3 https://www.momm.group

 Welcome!
 You've found the home of MOMM, a project dedicated to building a new engine for capitalism—one that rewards ethics, supports people, and heals our planet.

 We're not just building a marketplace.
 We're building a verifiable, community-owned ecosystem to power a regenerative economy.
 If you're passionate about using technology to create a more just and sustainable world, you're in the right place.